docknetwork/planning/rfc/0005-claim-deduction.md

 ## Motivation

 Each VDCM credential attests some claim graph, but the exact claims expressed in the credential are not always what the verifier needs.
-In most cases, the verifier needs to peform additional processing of verified credentials before acting on them.
+In most cases, the verifier needs to perform additional processing of verified credentials before acting on them.
 The current state-of-the-art is to present verified credentials in some human readable form.
 It's the human's responsibility to reason about the credentials and possibly perform some action based on the conclusion.
 Removing the human from the process is assumed to be beneficial.

 ## Previous Work

 Stacked Credentials are often [proposed](https://ccrc.tc.columbia.edu/media/k2/attachments/stackable-credentials-awards-for-future.pdf) and [frequently](https://cte.ed.gov/initiatives/community-college-stackable-credentials) [discussed](https://www.credentialingexcellence.org/blog/implementing-a-stackable-strategy-a-discussion-with-nfwa-and-atd) but rarely in the context of the VCDM.
-Credential Deduction is a generalisation of credential stacking.
+Credential Deduction is a generalization of credential stacking.

 ## Goals